pablogarciaamolina/AscendingFede/README.md

 ###### SP: Perspectives System

 As mentioned previously, there are special *platforms:* InvisibleCube objects.
-Through the development, a problem arose: ANDREW DESCRIBEMELO.
+Through the development, a problem arose: The perspective's mechanic, one of the main features of our game, made it so that all tiles were reachable even if they were on the other side of the tower, as they overlapped when projecting the 3D game into the 2D perspective.
 That's why the creation of invisible cubes was decided.
-Using them, we could ...
+Using them, we could make only the *visible* objects at each time reachable.
+At the start, using RayCasting, the manager gets the visible platforms from the actual perspective.
+Each time the player swaps the camera's view, the EnvironmentManager, if the player is on top of an ICube, moves Fede to the actual platform this ICube represents (making a movement untraceable by the player, as it's done in the dimension not currently manageable).
+Additionally, it sends an event to all the PlayableEnvironment objects in seen to form an ICube (if the player is not in the way, obviously).
+Taking this into account, the player (most of the time) will be playing in the ICubes representing the actual platforms.

 ## Project's ReWind

 In order for this to be a really good project for our clipboard, it must carry along some of the greatest moments we 3 had along its development.
 In this section, we'll do a brief review of those instants

 1. Pablo trying to decipher Andrew's code and commit's structure